List of He-Man and the Masters of the Universe characters: Count Marzo

 Count Marzo is a powerful sorcerer who has lived for thousands of years with no greater desire than to become King of Eternia.
 He concocts his evil schemes more subtly than most villains and often entices children, into aiding his plots.
 He was never made as a figure in the 1980s.

 In the 1980s series, Count Marzo first appeared in "The Once and Future Duke" where he reverted Teela's friend David (who is also Count Marzo's nephew) to a child and wiped his memory to keep him from becoming Duke of Athra.
 In addition, he is served by Chimera.
 He-Man was able to defeat Count Marzo.
 In "The Eternia Flower," Count Marzo tricks Jahno into giving him an Eternian Flower which he uses to turn Jahno's friends against him and gather an army of children.
 After the Wolfbats he unleashed on He-Man are defeated, Count Marzo and Chimera flee to their home planet of Eronia to continue mass-producing the Eternian Flower.
 He-Man thwarted their plans and defeated them.
 In "Search for a Son," Mekaneck learns that Count Marzo had rescued his son Philip from a storm in the forest.
 Count Marzo manipulates Mekaneck into leading King Randor and Queen Marlena to an oasis where he captures them.
 He-Man defeats Count Marzo and Chimera, but they get away.

 In the 2002 series, Count Marzo is a barbaric wizard with an Eastern European accent.
 His powers come from a magenta crystal that makes up his amulet.
 Deprived of his powers and affected by the magic of the Council of Elders, he becomes a hunched and wizened peasant.
 Several times in the 2002 series, Marzo's amulet is taken away from him, only to be returned later.
 Marzo aids Evil-Lyn with her plan to restore Hordak in exchange for his amulet, which Evil-Lyn possesses.
 This plot was thwarted by He-Man, though Count Marzo escapes.

 A toy was released in 2010 based on his newer design as part of the Masters of the Universe Classics toyline.
 His bio lists him as a 5th degree wizard from the Dunes of Doom and led the warriors of the Dark Hemisphere in fighting the armies of Miro.
 Count Marzo was listed in the bios of Nepthu and Prahvus where they had connections with him.
 In addition, Count Marzo was the one who created the Shadow Beasts as revealed in its toy bio.

 Comic Book Resources listed the character as He-Man: Eternia's 15 Mightiest Villains.
-Comic Book Resources voted Count Marzo 7th Most Useless He-Man Characters To Ever Appear On-Screen.
+Comic Book Resources voted Count Marzo the seventh-most-useless He-Man character to ever appear on screen.

 Count Marzo was voiced by John Erwin in the 1980s series and Michael Donovan in the 2002 series.